jhpyle/docassemble/_docs/config.md

 **docassemble** will look in `/usr/share/docassemble/certs` if the [`s3`] and [`azure`] settings are not enabled.

-If you are using [Docker] and you are not using [S3] or [Azure blob storage], you can create a volume, copy your certificates there, and then mount that volume as `/usr/share/docassemble/certs` when you execute `docker run`.
+If you are using the `jhpyle/docassemble` [Docker] image and you are not using [S3] or [Azure blob storage], you can create a volume, copy your certificates there, and then mount that volume as `/usr/share/docassemble/certs` when you execute `docker run`.
 For more information on how to do this, see [managing certificates with Docker].

 If [`s3`] is enabled, **docassemble** will look for [S3] keys with the prefix `certs/` in the `bucket` defined in the [`s3`] configuration.